 - Completed and signed application (property owner signature is required)

 - Fees associated with the application

-- Three complete sets of clearly drawn plans accurately describing all of your proposed work (or submit electronically using ePlans)
+- Clearly drawn plans accurately describing all of your proposed work.
+Submit electronically using ePlans)

 - Energy code forms

 Development in the City of Vancouver requires conformance with all adopted building codes, all land use regulations, and the City’s design and construction standards.

 These programs are managed by Clark County Public Health.